PREVIOUS | TABLE OF CONTENTS | NEXT

 - Benefits – also see Section 4.7

-- Professional development – in alignment with the County’s nine core competencies and the County Manager’s vision
+- Professional development – in alignment with the County’s Capability Model and the County Manager’s vision

-- Training classes – both online and in classroom settings
+- Training classes – online, in-person, and hybrid options

 - Emerging Leaders Certification Program (ELCP) – for non-supervisors